-Our Board has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+Our Board has established an audit committee (the "Audit Committee"), a compensation committee (the "Compensation Committee") and a nominating and corporate governance committee (the "Nominating and Corporate Governance Committee").
 Our Board may establish other committees to facilitate the management of our business.
 The composition and functions of each committee named above are described below.
 Members serve on these committees until their resignation or until otherwise determined by our Board.
 Each of these committees operate under a charter that has been approved by our Board.

 Audit Committee.
-Our Audit Committee currently consists of Ms. Jacques, Dr. Jenkins and Mr. Catlin.
-Mr. Catlin is the Chair of the Audit Committee.
-Our Audit Committee met 5 times in 2023.
+Our Audit Committee currently consists of Ms. Jacques, Dr. Jenkins and Mr. Kung.
+Mr. Kung is the Chair of the Audit Committee.
+Our Audit Committee met eight times in 2024.
 Our Board has determined that the directors currently serving on our Audit Committee are independent within the meaning of the Nasdaq Listing Rules and Rule 10A-3 under the Exchange Act.
-In addition, our Board has determined that Mr. Catlin qualifies as an audit committee financial expert within the meaning of SEC regulations and the Nasdaq Listing Rules.
+In addition, our Board has determined that Mr. Kung qualifies as an audit committee financial expert within the meaning of SEC regulations and the Nasdaq Listing Rules.